-I was really glad we didn’t spend money on material things that at the end of the day don’t matter eg. Wedding cake, seating charts etc. Having family and friends there was the most important.
+I was really glad though that we didn’t spend money on material things that at the end of the day don’t matter eg. Wedding cake, seating charts etc. Having family and friends there was the most important.

 In the end I wouldn’t change a thing.
 I’m actually so glad we had a wedding over eloping, I guess maybe because we kinda got to do that with our Part 2 South African wedding.
 By having the two separate celebrations both our families got to witness our union and we got to do it all our way which was perfect.

 Feel free to ask me any questions!